-Seeing the correspondence between data values and the colors displayed by using a colorbar is especially useful if you are displaying unconventional range data as an image, as described under Displaying Grayscale Images That Have Unconventional Ranges.
+Seeing the correspondence between data values and the colors displayed by using a colorbar is especially useful if you are displaying unconventional range data as an image, as described under Display Grayscale Images with Unconventional Ranges.

 In the example below, a grayscale image of class uint8 is filtered, resulting in data that is no longer in the range [0,255].